dstuessy/incubus-mapper/README.md

 Hold Left Alt while clicking to fill the whole canvas with the same tile.

 Hold Left Shift while dragging to fill a selected area with the same tile.

+Hold Right Click to move the canvas around.